Ships in a Stormy Sea off a Coast

 Shall we battle the powerful forces of nature?

 Look closely.
 Do you see a battle going on between man and the powerful forces of nature?
 Yes, there are a number of ships in a storm-tossed sea.
 Count the number of ships.
-There are six ships.
-Or perhaps there is seventh ship just beneath the waves.
+Are there five ships?
+Perhaps there is a sixth ship just beneath the waves.
 What type of ships did the artist paint?
 He painted sailing ships.
 What clues in the painting tell us these boats are sailing ships?
 The ships have masts that rise up from their decks, and they have sails.
 What type of energy is used to power a sailing ship forward through the water?
 Sailing ships are powered by the wind’s energy.
 What is wind energy?
 Wind energy is air in motion.
 Do you know why the air moves?
 Air moves, because the surface of the earth is heated unevenly by the sun.
 Warmer air rises above cooler air to form areas of high pressure.
-The difference between high and low pressure above the earth’s surface and the fact that the rotation of the earth drags the atmosphere around with it cause the air to move.
+The difference between high and low pressure above the earth’s surface causes the air to move.
 The result is a constant variation in wind patterns across the earth’s surface.

 How has the artist shown the power of the wind in this painting?
 The sails and flags are billowing madly.
 What part of art has the artist used to show the wind’s energy?
 Let me give you a clue.
 What type of lines did the artist use?
 He used diagonal lines.
 Eye-spy the many diagonal lines.
 The masts on the ships, the ships’ hulls, the storm clouds in the sky, and the waves in the sea all have diagonal lines.
 Are diagonal lines active or restful?
 Diagonal lines are active and full of energy.
 Look how the masts on some of the ships are composed of diagonal lines that fall to the left, while the masts on the other ships are composed of diagonal lines that fall to the right.
 Not only do the diagonal lines show the power of the wind’s energy, they show the power of the water’s energy.
 The storm is causing the seawater to form large waves, and the ships are being tossed around.
 Indeed, an angry sea is about to swallow them up!